 The festival’s ability to draw artists from a wide range of genres—whether it’s the pop mastery of Madonna or the iconic rock of The Rolling Stones—has helped it become a pillar of the global music festival scene.

-Reflected on how the festival has continuously evolved while staying true to its roots, Justo explained, “Rock in Rio is more than just a festive.
+Reflected on how the festival has continuously evolved while staying true to its roots, Justo explained, “Rock in Rio is more than just a festival.
 It’s a platform where artists connect with new audiences, launch new albums, and create lasting memories.”

 Earlier in the evening, Cyndi Lauper took to the stage for her own set with her timeless anthem “Time After Time,” which she dedicated to her charity Girls Just Want to Have Fundamental Rights.
 Her emotional performance, set against the stunning Rio skyline, brought a wave of nostalgia to the humid night.